Baker’s cysts

 ICD codes: M71.2 What is the ICD Code?

-In adults, Baker’s cysts are often caused by injuries or wear and tear on the knees.
+In adults, Baker’s cysts at the back of the knee are usually caused by damage to the knee joint.
 They can cause mild pain and feelings of tightness.
 In most cases, the cysts clear up on their own without treatment.

 At a glance